imantung/imantung.github.io/_posts/2017-09-15-postgres-dummy-query.md

 ---

-What I meant by `dummy query` is the query doesn't need table.
+What I meant by `dummy query` is the query that doesn't need table.
 This kind of query is may useful for unit testing.